 The E-Stream EVO AM 4 is an all-mountain bike with a beefy build that performs well on the descents, especially at speed.
 Due to the weight of the bike, the heaviest in the test at 55 lbs, nimble and agile aren't the first words that come to when describing its downhill performance traits.
 Interestingly, it isn't impossible to get this bike off the ground or manual as long as you are carrying some speed.
 This bike gets up to speed in a hurry with a stable and confidence-inspiring feel complemented by a stout RockShox Lyrik fork, comfortable cockpit, and big 2.8" tires.

 The E-Stream EVO AM 4 has good geometry numbers, but with a 67-degree head tube angle, we wouldn't exactly call it slack.
 Once the rider adds weight to the bike and the rear suspension settles into its sag we would say that head tube angle decreases by a half to full degree, the front end of this bike doesn't feel as steep as that measurement suggests.
-For comparison, all of the other bikes in this review, except for the Trek Powerfly, have head tube angles in the 65-degree range.
+For comparison, all of the other bikes in this review, have head tube angles in the 65-66 degree range.
 The AM 4 has a 74-degree seat tube angle, a moderate 435mm reach, and a long 1230mm wheelbase.
 The moderate reach measurement is a good middle ground that doesn't feel too long or too short.
-The long wheelbase is partially due to the long 462mm chainstays and is one of the reasons this bike feels so stable at speed but struggles somewhat in low-speed technical sections of trail.
+The longer wheelbase is partially due to the long 462mm chainstays and is one of the reasons this bike feels so stable at speed but struggles somewhat in low-speed technical sections of trail.